abarker/lyxNotebook/README.rst

 Many of the details are still only documented in the older PDF manual at https://github.com/abarker/lyxNotebook/blob/master/doc/lyxNotebookDocs.pdf

-After installing, and for each document, insert the modules for the kinds of cells that you want to use (e.g., Python or Python2).
+After installing, open a document and insert the modules for the kinds of cells that you want to use (e.g., Python or Python2) via ``Document -> Settings -> Modules -> Miscellaneous``.
 Insert a code cell of that type into the document (via ``Insert -> Custom Inset``) and write some code into it.

-Pressing F12 should start up Lyx Notebook, and F1 will show a menu of options.
+Pressing F12 should start up LyX Notebook, and F1 will show a menu of options.
 The menu also shows the available key bindings.

 If something gets messed up, use undo to revert it.
-Use caution with batch cell update commands since ordinary undo cannot undo those operations and they might no longer be working correctly (there is a save file and an option to revert to it, though).
+Use caution with batch cell update commands since ordinary undo cannot undo those operations and they are no longer be working correctly for now (there is a save file and an option to revert to it, though).

 Earlier info
 ============